morganmliang/AI_Chatbot/README.md

     d.
 User enters confirmation

-    <strong> User can stop the ticket cancellation any time during this cancellation process </strong>
+    User can stop the ticket cancellation any time during this cancellation process.

-    <strong> User can only cancel or make one booking at any one time.
-The user must cancel or complete its current ticket cancellation process or current booking process to make a new cancellation or booking </strong>
+    User can only cancel or make one booking at any one time.
+The user must cancel or complete its current ticket cancellation process or current booking process to make a new cancellation or booking.

-    <strong>  User can still ask about cinema and movie information when in the process of canceling a ticket </strong>
+    User can still ask about cinema and movie information when in the process of canceling a ticket.